-Future taxable profits to be used for utilisation of tax losses accumulated by the Company mainly represent interest income to be received by the Company on the loans issued to the Group subsidiaries less interest expense of the Company from financing.
+Future taxable profits to be used for utilisation of tax losses accumulated by the Company mainly represent interest income to be received by the Company on the loans issued to the Group subsidiaries less expenses of the Company.

-The assessment of the potential to utilise the tax losses is dependent on the forecast profitability of the Group subsidiaries, the amount of dividends to be distributed to the Company, expected foreign currency exchange and interest rates for loans to be issued by the Company to Group subsidiaries and financing to be received by the Company.
+The assessment of the potential to utilise the tax losses is dependent on the forecast profitability of the Group subsidiaries, the amount of dividends to be distributed to the Company, expected foreign currency exchange and interest rates for loans.